guillermooo/sublime-undocs/source/file_management/file_management.rst

 Goto Anything Operators
 -----------------------

-Goto Anything understands a handful of operators.
+Goto Anything understands several operators.
-Any of them can be used
+All of them can be used
-in combination with file search queries.
+on their own or after the search term.

 Example::

-	island:123
+	models:123

 This instructs Sublime Text
 to first search for a file
-that matches ``island``
+that matches ``models``,
-and then go to line 123.
+and then to go to line 123.

 Supported Operators